sevidmusic/PHPDarlingDevTools/README.md

 for a new Darling class, including it's Interface, TestTrait, and Test class.

-The source code for the Class, Interface, TestTrait, and Test class is generated using the templates located in the `./templates` directory.
+The source code for the Class, Interface, TestTrait, and Test class is generated using the templates located in this library's `./templates` directory.

 # Installation: